 It’s difficult to break long-standing vendor relationships with a simple sales call.
 But it’s not impossible.

 When your prospect doesn’t have the authority to sign the deal, find the right person to pitch to.
-Schedule a call with the decision-maker and pitch your product/service to close the deal.
+Schedule a call with the decision-maker and pitch your solution to close the deal.

-Pro tip: Confirm the person’s decision-making ability in the company early on your sales call to avoid putting in double the effort and minimizing the sales process for faster conversion.
+Pro tip: Try to confirm the person’s decision-making ability in the company early on your sales call to avoid putting in double the effort and minimizing the sales process for faster conversion.

-A good salesperson knows how to turn objections into opportunities.
-With this list of 17 most common sales objections and the best ways to solve them, you’re all set to handle any objection like a pro.
+A good salesperson knows how to turn a prospect's objections into opportunities.
+With our list of 17 common sales objections and the best ways to solve them, you’re equipped for overcoming objections that come your way.